kennycason/kennycason/posts/2009-12-20-neural-network-back-error-propagation-c.markdown

 Here is yet another simple Neural Network that implements Back-Error Propagation as a form of Reinforced Learning.
 The entire project is written in C++ and requires no special libraries to compile and run. main.cpp contains code to train both a 2 and 3-input Logical AND gate.

-The zipped source code can be downloaded <a href="/code/c/nn01/NeuralNetwork.zip">here</a>
+The zipped source code can be downloaded <a href="/code/c/nn/NeuralNetwork.zip">here</a>

-A Linux executable is already compiled and included in the zip, but feel free to recompile it.
-A Code::Blocks Project file is also included.
+Note: I wrote this a long time ago.
+This implementation is iterative but helped me grasp neural networks early on.
+Matrix implementations are much faster.

 ### Compile